Ledgerback/Platform-Coop/Web3-and-Coops/Possible Synergies.md

 22. A cooperative using a token bonding curve to offer membership shares to the general public.
 23. A cooperative using a token curated registry to create a curated list of items in a multistakeholder model where requestors are members and curators are members.
 24. A cooperative using OrgTech to handle their corporate governance matters.
+25. A cooperative federation funding local cooperatives developing a search engine that can be paid for with cryptocurrency

 ## Resources